An overview of Currently

-Participating are artists, architects, scientists and technologists living in coastal regions of Norway, the UK and Europe.
-They include Hillevi Munthe, Elisabeth Weihe, Jana Winderen, Etienne Gernez, artist groups Open Source Swan Pedalo, Owl Project, POINT FIVE and Juha van ‘t Zelfde working alongside Liverpool’s National Oceanographic Centre (NOC).
+Participating are artists, architects, scientists and technologists living in coastal regions of Norway, and the UK.
+They include Hillevi Munthe, Elisabeth Weihe, Jana Winderen, Etienne Gernez, artist groups Open Source Swan Pedalo, Owl Project, POINT FIVE working alongside Liverpool’s National Oceanographic Centre (NOC).

 Which, taken at the flood, leads on to fortune;

 Omitted, all the voyage of their life

 On such a full sea are we now afloat,

 And we must take the current when it serves,